nicu-chiciuc/tsx_md/apps/tsx_md/articles/validate_form.md

 The form has **3** fields:

 - `name` - The name of the person or organization
-- `national_id` - The national ID of the person or organization
+- `iban` - The national ID of the person or organization
 - `individual_type` - A choice between `"individual"` and `"organization"`

 The `name` is a string and is always required.
 A national id has 13 digits and is required for